johnpuddephatt/happen/_posts/2017-07-11-how-to-train-your-staff-to-make-videos.markdown

 date: 2015-03-25 23:04
 image: "/uploads/2017/07/19/IMG_2434-edit.jpg"
 layout: post
-title: Training your staff to make videos
+title: Train your staff to make great videos
 ---
 If your content strategy involves publishing regular video, it’s worth thinking about training your staff to produce it.
 You’ll need to commit some resources to the project but with a modest outlay it’s possible to equip your marketing or communications teams to make regular content in-house.